'Til I Can Make It on My Own: Cover versions

 Kenny Rogers and Dottie West released their own version in July 1979 and took it up to #3 on the country charts.
 It was also covered by Billy Gilman on his 2000 album One Voice and by Martina McBride in 2005 on her Timeless album.
 Lulu Roman (of Hee Haw fame) released a cover on her 2013 album At Last featuring Georgette Jones (daughter of Tammy Wynette and George Jones) on harmony vocals.
 Georgette then released an album with this as the title track in 2013.
+Sam Williams and Carter Faith released a duet version in 2024 that subsequently appeared on Williams's EP Act I: Scarlet Lonesome.